The Pines Resident & Family Portal

 • Increased hand hygiene and PPE audits in the home area with coaching

-• No General Visitors currently on Spruce or Oak.
+• No General Visitors at this time.
 Only two (2) essential caregivers at a time.

 We will continue to provide updates as we move through the outbreak.

-• Surgical Masks are encouraged at all times in the Spruce & Oak Home Area
+• Surgical Masks are highly recommended in the Birch Home Area

 • Ensure the Public Health 4 moments of Hand Hygiene are followed